Business Term Loans, 2026 Guide

 Fundbox

-Fundbox offers term loans up to $150,000 with a streamlined application that connects directly to your accounting software or bank account.
-Same-day funding is available for some borrowers, and their minimum credit score threshold sits at 600.
+Fundbox offers term loans up to $150,000 with a streamlined application.
+It connects directly to accounting software or bank accounts.

 Credibly